 Can be used on any heat surface

-Manufactured using European cast iron machinery, this is commercial quality cast iron skillet that is perfect for all your cooking needs.
-This cast iron frying pan is durable, comes with a lifetime warranty and can be used on all cooking surfaces.
+Manufactured using European cast iron machinery, this is a commercial quality cast iron pan that is perfect for all your cooking needs.
+This cast-iron frying pan is durable, comes with a lifetime warranty and can be used on all cooking surfaces.

 Commercial quality cast iron skillet

 A cast-iron skillet available in four sizes, it would be equally at home in a professional kitchen and on a campsite.
 It comes pre-seasoned with 100% natural oil so you will not be exposed to any synthetic chemicals or coatings.
 To help you safely move the skillet of a heat source or out of the oven, it comes with a full-grain leather handle holder.
 This will allow you to grip the skillet safely at temperatures up 600 degrees F.

 This cast-iron frying pan is extremely tough and durable and is excellent for heat retention and for the even distribution of heat.